-Section 20 Transcript of records, diploma, and diploma supplement
+Section 20 Transcripts, diploma, and diploma supplement

-(1) A transcript of records of the master's degree program shall be promptly issued after the last exam has been passed, if possible within four weeks thereof.
-The transcript of records shall contain information about the modules completed, the grades received, the topic and grade of the master's thesis, the overall final grade, the number of ECTS credits earned, and the date the last exam was taken.
-The transcript of records shall be signed and dated by the chairperson of the examinations board and affixed with the seal of Universität Hamburg.
+(1) An academic transcript of the master's degree program shall be promptly issued after the last exam has been passed, if possible within four weeks thereof.
+The academic transcript shall contain information about the modules completed, the grades received, the topic and grade of the master's thesis, the overall final grade, the number of ECTS credits earned, and the date the last exam was taken.
+The academic transcript shall be signed and dated by the chairperson of the examinations board and affixed with the seal of Universität Hamburg.
 The student shall also receive an English translation of the transcript.

-- (2) In addition to the transcript of records, the graduate shall also receive a diploma dated the same date as the transcript of records.
-The diploma shall confer the academic degree Master of Arts.
-The diploma shall be signed by the Dean and affixed with the seal of Universität Hamburg.
+- (2) In addition to the academic transcript, the graduate shall also receive a diploma dated the same date as the academic transcript.
+The diploma shall confer the academic degree, Master of Arts.
+The diploma shall be signed by the dean and affixed with the seal of Universität Hamburg.
 The student shall also receive an English translation of the diploma. - (3) Moreover, the chairperson of the examinations board shall issue a diploma supplement and a transcript of records in both English and German.